Imperial Old Roman Catholicism and the Holy Roman Empire

 In 1024, Utrecht was established as a State of the Holy Roman Empire as a Prince-Bishopric and had spiritual and secular authority.
 In 1145, Utrecht was granted autonomy by Pope Eugene III.
 Autonomy was confirmed by the Fourth Lateran Council in 1215 and by Pope Leo X in 1520, for whom it became known as the Leonine Privilege.
 In 1528, temporal authorities of the Prince-Bishopric of Utrecht were transferred to Holy Roman Emperor Charles V with permission of Pope Clement VII.
 The former Utrecht holdings became part of the dominion of the Imperial and Royal House of Habsburg.
 In 1559, the See of Utrecht was raised to the status of an Archdiocese.
 The Holy Roman Empire continued until its illegal dissolution, forced by the Napoleonic Empire in 1806.
 Old Roman Catholicism today remains a living relic of the Holy Roman Empire.

 From 1650 to 1702, the House of Orange ruled Great Britain.
 From 1714 onward, the House of Hanover has held the British throne.
 Their rule effectively brought an English-speaking nation into the Holy Roman Empire.
 In fact, George I, King of England and his successors served as Prince Elector and King of Hanover until the reign of Queen Victoria exclusive.4 Today, the House of Hanover still reigns in Britain under the name of Windsor; a name adopted during First World War due to the conflict presented by Germanic origins.
-Similarly, the See of Saint Stephen, as an Anglican (English) Rite Old Roman Catholic jurisdiction, contributes a linguistic link between the Holy Roman Church and the Holy Roman Empire.
+Similarly, the Imperial Patriarchate of Saint Stephen, as an Anglican (English) Rite Old Roman Catholic jurisdiction, contributes a linguistic link between the Holy Roman Church and the Holy Roman Empire.
+The Patriarchate makes use of liturgical English alongside Latin due both to its heritage from the pre-Reformation Catholic Church of England and to its historic ties to Saxon Walsingham (from which the Court of Saint Mary of Walsingham takes its name).
+It is also one of the official languages of the Patriarchate due to its international status and its historic links to both the Frankish and Romance languages found throughout the Holy Roman Empire.
+It serves as a unifying element, tying together the diverse patrimony of the Patriarchate.

 Curtis, Andy.
 Color, Race, and English Language Teaching: Shades of Meaning.
 Routledge.
 2006.